 The \$SET_PROCESS_PROPERTIESW system service sets a simple value associated with a process.

-This service is used for changing process properties that have a maximum of a single quadword.
-You can only change one property value at a time per call to this service.
+Generally, this service is used for changing process properties that have a maximum of a single quadword.
+You can change only one property at a time per call to this service.